fnalways/terminus-docs/docs/zh/manual/tasks/private-network.md

 - **LAN**: When your device and Olares are on the same local network, such as being connected to the same WiFi.
 - **Private network**: By enabling Virtual Private Network (VPN) in LarePass, all traffic from the device running LarePass to Olares is routed through a secure private network, providing the same experience as intranet access.

-This document walks you through how to setup VPN access to Olares.
+This document walks you through how to set up VPN access to Olares.

 ## Set up VPN access on LarePass